UTEP-CS-1/website/labs/ec/spec.md

 - public Setter and Getter for the file name attribtue

 - countNumMovies:
-    o This method should return the number of movies in the file.
+  -This method should return the number of movies in the file.
 (In other words it should count the number of rows in the provided file.
 Do not count the column name row in the csv.)

 - readMovies:
-    o readMovies should read the file given to the class by filename and then it should return an array of type Movie that holds all movies from the file.
+  - readMovies should read the file given to the class by filename and then it should return an array of type Movie that holds all movies from the file.
-    ▪ HINT: The size of your array should be the output you get from countNumMovies
+  - 	HINT: The size of your array should be the output you get from countNumMovies

 ## Main